-Please refer to Appendix F Table 2-4 (Preferred scenario) and Appendix F.1 Table 2-4 (Mandated scenario) for the portfolios contributions to the green Building Initiative.
-The Statewide Commercial program and Institutional Partnership programs in Appendix B for the different program activities that support the goals of the Green Building Initiative.
+Please refer to Appendix F Table 2-4 for the portfolios contributions to the green

+Building Initiative.
+The Statewide Commercial Program and Institutional Partnership Programs in Appendix B for the different program activities that support the goals of the Green Building

+Initiative.

-A. Summary of Proposed Programs
+I. Summary of Proposed Programs

-SoCalGas' 2009-2011 provides a list of comprehensive Energy Efficiency services to its customers with a focus towards achieving BBEES and implementation of the CEESP strategies.
-Tables 1-7 and 1-8 present the 2009 program budgets and goals, respectively, for the Preferred scenario.
-Tables 1-9 and 1-10 present the 2009 program budgets and goals, respectively, for the Mandated scenario.
-These tables are also available in Appendix F and F-1.
+SoCalGas' 2009-2011 Proposed Portfolio provides a list of comprehensive Energy Efficiency services to its customers with a focus towards achieving BBEES and implementation of the CEESP strategies.
+Table 1-4 present the Proposed Portfolio program budgets and goals, respectively.
+These tables are also available in Appendix D.

-Table 1-7: Preferred Scenario-2009-2011 Program Budgets
+Table 1-4: Proposed 2009-2011 Program Budgets and Goals